Claude d'Aspremont Lynden

-Count Claude d'Aspremont Lynden is a Belgian economist and professor at the Universite Catholique de Louvain, Center for Operations Research and Econometrics (CORE), and Département des sciences économiques (ECON).
+Count Claude d'Aspremont Lynden (born 1946) is a Belgian economist and professor at the Universite Catholique de Louvain, Center for Operations Research and Econometrics (CORE), and Département des sciences économiques (ECON).
 He obtained a PhD (dissertation in decision sciences) at the Graduate School of Business, Stanford University (United States) in 1973.
 His research focus is mathematical economics, social choice theory, and industrial organization.
 In 1995, he was awarded the Francqui Prize in Human Sciences.